biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 }
 ```

-Then, you'll have to implement the `action` function of the trait `Rule` and return a `JsRuleAction`.
+Then, you'll have to implement the `action` function of the `Rule` trait and return a `JsRuleAction`.

-`JsRuleAction` needs, among other things, a `mutation` type, which you will use to store all additions, deletions and replacements that you will execute inside the action:
+`JsRuleAction` needs, among other things, a `mutation` type, which you will use to store all additions, deletions and replacements that will be executed when the user applies the action:

 ```rust
 impl Rule for ExampleRule {